1.9. Basic Abilities

 Requirements: 1 Good, access to your pack

-Test: The Wealth Skill of the Item being searched for
+Test: The Wealth Skill of the Item you're searching for

 Effect: Gain Item